muratk5n/thirdwave/en/README.md

 I thought Ardern was ok.. had child mid term prob got stressed out due to work-life, quit to spend time w kid, there is no shame in that.
-Served for yrs, and young anyway
+Served, and now out; but she's young might come back who knows..

 ---

-Prev PM was not anti-CH either
+Prev PM was careful around this issue too

 "New Zealand not to participate in AUKUS partnership, [new] PM Hipkins reaffirms"